void-linux/void-docs/src/config/kernel.md

 # vkpurge rm 3.8.2_1
 ```

-To remove `all` kernels expect the latest kernel of each series and the kernel
+To remove `all` kernels except the latest kernel of each series and the kernel
 that is currently booted

 ```